-The Telecommunication facilities proposed are helpful in meeting the requirements for:
+The Telecommunication facilities proposed are helpful in meeting the requirements for operation of trains

 - 1. Supplementing the Signalling system for efficient train operation.

 - 2. Exchange of managerial information

 - 3. Crisis management during emergencies

 - 4. Passenger information system

 The proposed Telecom system will cater to the following requirements: